Albert Rudolph Zuroweste

-Albert Rudolph Zuroweste (April 26, 1901 – March 28, 1987) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Belleville in Illinois from 1948 to 1976.
+Albert Rudolph Zuroweste (April 26, 1901 – March 28, 1987) was an American Catholic prelate who served as bishop of Belleville in Illinois from 1948 to 1976.

 Biography

 Early life

 Albert Zuroweste was born on April 26, 190, in East St. Louis, Illinois, to Henry and Elizabeth (née Holten) Zuroweste.
 His uncle was Frank Holten, a member of the Illinois House of Representatives.
 In 1914, Zuroweste entered Quincy College in Quincy Illinois.
 After graduating in 1918, he entered the Kenrick Seminary in St. Louis, Missouri, studying there until 1924.

 Priesthood

-Zuroweste was ordained to the priesthood for the Diocese of Belleville by Bishop Henry J Althoff on June 8, 1924.
+Zuroweste was ordained to the priesthood in Belleville, Illinois, for the Diocese of Belleville by Bishop Henry J Althoff on June 8, 1924.
 Upon his return to Illinois, he served as a curate at St. Joseph Parish in East St. Louis, Illinois.
 In 1931, he left St. Joseph to became superintendent of St. John Orphanage in Belleville.
 He studied at the Catholic University of America in Washington, D.C., during the summer of 1934.
 Starting in 1934, Zuroweste served as editor of the diocesan newspaper, The Messenger, and as superintendent of Central Catholic High School in Belleville from 1934 to 1947.
-He was named pastor of St. Joseph Parish in 1940 and a domestic prelate in 1945.
+He was named pastor of St. Joseph Parish in 1940.
+The Vatican elevated Zuroweste to the rank of domestic prelate in 1945.